iisakkirotko/deepseek-ollama-solara/README.md

 ## Using different models

 If you want to use a different model, or have a number of models available, you can simply pull them using `ollama pull model`, and after a refresh the app should list the available models on the bottom of the sidebar.

+## Tool calling

+There are two model tools currently available to use - looking up articles on wikipedia and searching duckduckgo.
+Custom tools can be added by using `deepseek_ollama_solara.tools.add_tool`